abcpaem/healthy-food-api/README.md

 # Healthy Food API
 Healthy Food API is designed to create a meal plan for a day based on dietary restrictions.

-The objective of this application is to fetch different meals and let the user add the meals to meal planner.
+The objective of this application is to provide the functionality to fetch different meals and then let the user create a meal plan based on those meals and a date.

-The meals are based on total amount of calories per day, the type of diet and list of ingredients user wants to exclude from his meals.
+The meals can be filtered by the total amount of calories per day, the type of diets and the list of ingredients that the user wants to exclude from his meals.

-* Example of Diet :  vegan, vegetarian, keto, Dairy-free, gluten-free etc
+* Example of diets :  vegan, vegetarian, keto, Dairy-free, gluten-free etc.
-* Example of Exclusion :  nuts, mushrooms, peanut, eggs, fish, shellfish etc
+* Example of ingredients to exclude :  nuts, mushrooms, peanut, eggs, fish, shellfish etc.

 ## Research & Analysis
-We started with defining what our MVP will be.
-After doing the initial research ,we came up with the following features for our MVP :
+We started by defining what our MVP will be, after some brainstorming, we came up with the following features for our MVP:

-* Get list of ingredients to be used for exclusion list
+* Get list of ingredients to be used for exclusion list.
-* Get list of diets (Gluten-free, Dairy-free, Vegetarian,...)
+* Get list of diets.
-* Get list of meals
+* Get list of meals.
-* Create meal plan based on meals IDs and a day
+* Create meal plan based on meals IDs and a day.
-* Get meal plan based on user id
+* Get meal plan based on user id.
-* Decided to store all the data in the backend using MySql database.
+* Store the data using MySql database and H2 for testing.
-* Setup an AWS Database.
+* Setup a MySQL database in AWS.
-* Using Trello for Scrum
+* Using Trello for Kanban and Sprinting.
-* Daily standup at 10 am
+* Daily stand-ups at 10am.
-* We will use pairing as well as individual tasks.
+* We will be pairing and also working in individual tasks.

 ### User-Case Diagram